Pragyan14/Pragyan14/README.md

 # 💫 About Me:
-🔭 I’m currently working on Web Development<br>🌱 I’m currently learning Java and Backend<br>👯 I’m looking to collaborate on Full Stack project<br>📫 How to reach me pragyanpatidar14@gmail.com
+🔭How to reach me pragyanpatidar14@gmail.com

 ## 🌐 Socials: